tavisto/tavisto.github.io/content/posts/getting-setup.md

-tags = ["asdf", "homebrew", "nix"] series = ["Productivity"] description = "Getting your digital tools Set up"
+tags = ["asdf", "homebrew", "nix"] series = ["Productivity"] description = "Getting your digital tools Set up" summary = "This is my reintroduction to posting anything in a really long time.
+I'm excited to share my thoughts, configs and other productivity setups that have made my life more organized."
 +++

 # My First Post